Close Menu

 HOW TO MEET LISTING 13.23 FOR CANCER OF THE FEMALE GENITAL TRACT

 Social Security Listing 13.25 defines the symptoms for cancer of the female genital tract that meet SSA’s rules for payment of benefits.
-To meet this listing, you must prove that you have cancer that has spread or come back despite an initial round of anticancer therapy.
+To meet this listing, you must prove that you have cancer that has spread or come back despite an initial round of therapy.

 Meeting the listing is always based upon your medical records.
 One of the best things you can do for your case is obtain a letter from your treating doctor about your cancer.
 For example, your doctor can discuss when your cancer began, your symptoms, and if your cancer prevents you from working.
 Additionally, your doctor should review listing 13.23 and address whether you meet the listing in a letter to the SSA.
 Listing 13.23 is below: